Selma Lagerlöf: Early years

-In her early life she supposedly was on very good terms with Lovisa Larsson.

 Teaching life

 Lagerlöf studied at the Högre lärarinneseminariet in Stockholm from 1882 to 1885.
-She worked as a country schoolteacher at a high school for girls in Landskrona from 1885 to 1895, while honing her story-telling skills, with particular focus on the legends she had learned as a child.
-She liked the teaching profession and appreciated her students.
-She had a talent for capturing the children's attention through telling them stories about the different countries about which they were studying or stories about Jesus and his disciples.
-During this period of her life, Selma lived with her aunt Lovisa Lagerlöf.
+She worked as a country schoolteacher at a high school for girls in Landskrona from 1885 to 1895.
 Through her studies at the Royal Women's Superior Training Academy in Stockholm, Lagerlöf reacted against the realism of contemporary Swedish-language writers such as August Strindberg.
 She began her first novel, Gösta Berling's Saga, while working as a teacher in Landskrona.
 Her first break as a writer came when she submitted the first chapters to a literary contest in the magazine Idun, and won a publishing contract for the whole book.
 At first, her writing only received mild reviews from critics.
-Once a popular male critic, Georg Brandes, gave her positive reviews of the Danish translation, her popularity soared.
-She received financial support of Fredrika Limnell, who wished to enable her to concentrate on her writing.
+Once a popular critic, Georg Brandes, had given her positive reviews of the Danish translation, her popularity soared.
+She received financial support from Fredrika Limnell, who wished to enable her to concentrate on her writing.